 Electrical Contact Resistance Measurement

-The moving specimen carrier is electrically isolated from the fixed specimen assembly.
+The moving specimen carrier is electrically isolated from the drive shaft and therefore from the fixed specimen.
 This allows a millivolt potential to be applied across the contact using a Lunn-Furey Electrical Contact Resistance Circuit.
-The voltage signal is taken to a true r.m.s./d.c. converter amplifier to generate a time-smoothed average of the contact potential.
-The time-smoothed and instantaneous values of contact potential are available for data logging using a suitable data acquisition interface.
+The voltage signal is taken to a true rms/dc converter amplifier to give a time-smoothed average of the contact potential.

 By rectifying the instantaneous friction force signal and subtracting the r.m.s. average, a resulting signal corresponding to the perturbations (friction noise) can be produced.
 If this signal is subsequently passed through a second true r.m.s. to d.c. converter, an r.m.s. signal of friction noise can be generated.
-This can be used as an analogue measure of the orderliness or otherwise of the friction signal.
-The friction noise signal is available for data logging.
+This can be used, in real time, as an analogue measure of the friction noise, hence the orderliness or otherwise of the friction signal.
+By dividing the r.m.s. friction noise value by the r.m.s. friction signal value, a percentage friction noise value (as a derived channel in software) can be generated.

 fuel lubricity reciprocating sliding